sominsomin/modular_video_synth/README.md

 ### Parameters

-p: phase of the oscillator/generator,
+p: phase of the oscillator/generator\
-f: frequency of the oscillator/generator,
+f: frequency of the oscillator/generator\
-fm: frequency modulation strength,
+fm: frequency modulation strength\
-s: speed of the oscillator/generator,
+s: speed of the oscillator/generator\
-rot: rotation angle,
+rot: rotation angle\
-amp: amplitude of the oscillator/generator/input,
+amp: amplitude of the oscillator/generator/input\
-r: r color value,
+r: r color value\
-g: g color value,
+g: g color value\
-b: b color value,
+b: b color value\
-waveform: waveform of the oscillator/generator,
+waveform: waveform of the oscillator/generator\
-offset: phase offset of the rgb value of the oscillator/generator,
+offset: phase offset in the rgb values of the oscillator/generator\
-scale: scale the oscillator/generator/input,
+scale: scale the oscillator/generator/input\
-scale_fract: scale the oscillator/generator with repeating tile effect,
+scale_fract: scale the oscillator/generator with repeating tile effect\
-n: number of corners of the polygon shape,
+n: number of corners of the polygon shape\
-xOff: offset in x-direction,
+xOff: offset in x-direction\
-yOff: offset in y-direction,
+yOff: offset in y-direction\
-pixelX: pixelation in x-direction,
+pixelX: pixelation in x-direction\
-pixelY: pixelation in y-direction,
+pixelY: pixelation in y-direction\
-space_warp: warping xy coordinates of the input,
+space_warp: warping xy coordinates of the input\
 nSides: number of sides